astronomer/docs/astro/configure-idp.md

 #### Step 1: Verify your domain(s)

 Mapping a domain to OneLogin ensures that all users with the same email address domain have the same authentication experience when they log in to Astro.
-You must map at least one domain toOneLogin to complete this setup.
+You must map at least one domain to OneLogin to complete this setup.
 You can later use this mapping to enforce specific login methods for users with emails from a specific domain.

 To map a domain to OneLogin, you must verify that you own the domain.